 Table 1.
-Independent Variables Included in Encounter Predictive Model Table 2.
-NASS Stratification Variables17 Table A.1.
-HCUP Partner Organizations Participating in the 2016 NASS A-2 Table A.2.
+Number of States, Hospital-Owned Facilities, and Encounters in the NASS by Year6 Table 2.
+Independent Variables Included in Encounter Predictive Model 17 Table 3.
+NASS Stratification Variables Table A.1.
+HCUP Partner Organizations Participating in the 2017 NASS A-2 Table A.2.
 NASS-Related Reports and Database Documentation Available on the HCUP-US Website A-4 Table A.3.
-NASS Target Universe, Sampling Frame, and Final Sample Characteristics, 2016.
+NASS Target Universe, Sampling Frame, and Final Sample Characteristics, 2017.
 A-5 Table A.4.
-Percentage of Population in NASS Sample, by Census Region, 2016 A-6 Table A.5.
-Percentage of Encounters and Facilities in NASS Sample, by Census Region, 2016 A-7 Table B.1.
-NASS In-Scope Clinical Classifications Software (CCS) for Services and Procedure Categories B-2 Table C.1.
-Data Restrictions C-2 Table D.1.
-NASS Hospital File Data Elements, 2016D-2 Table D.2.
-NASS Encounter File Data Elements, 2016D-3 Table D.3.
-NASS Supplemental File Data Elements, 2016 D-4
+Percentage of Population in NASS Sample, by Census Region, 2017 Table A.5.
+Percentage of Encounters and Facilities in NASS Sample, by Census Region, 2017 A- Table B.1.
+NASS In-Scope Clinical Classifications Software (CCS) for Services and Procedure Categories B-2 Categories Categories Categories